null-Exception1/pacman/README.md

 You can create your AI for ghosts and pacman, and test them on using this repo.

 To run and test your AIs, you need to run `main.py`, which will host a pacman game at https://localhost:5000.
-Every second, the `ghosts.py` and `pacman.py` recieve the state of the pacman maze in the argument `state`.
+Every update, the `ghosts.py` and `pacman.py` recieve the state of the pacman maze in the argument `state`.

 The `state` argument is a dictionary given in the following format -